14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 162 km

-When you’re ready to explore the park, make sure to explore the lush rainforests and spot some of the park’s native wildlife, including koalas, kangaroos, wallabies and a variety of bird species on a guided tour with Wildlife Wonders.
+Make sure to visit the lush rainforests and spot some of the park’s native wildlife, including koalas, kangaroos, wallabies and a variety of bird species on a guided tour.
 Another popular activity is hiking the Otway Fly Treetop Walk, which takes you on a breathtaking journey through the forest canopy.

 Contributed by Anna from Really Wildlife